 Other symptoms may include malaise, nausea, vomiting, constipation or other digestive upset, dizziness or perhaps fever.

 Correction.
-If perforation has occurred and peritonitis is present, surgery is usually best.
-For many cases of appendicitis, however, total rest and fasting for a day will often cause it to pass.
+If perforation has occurred and peritonitis is present, surgery is best.
+For mild cases of appendicitis, however, total rest and fasting for a day will often cause it to pass.

-This is one condition, however, in which surgery is fairly safe and very important in advanced cases, so never ignore it!
+This is one condition in which surgery may be necessary and is fairly safe, so never ignore it!

 APPENDIX INFLAMMATION DURING A DEVELOPMENT PROGRAM